-You are cordially invited to attend our Annual Meeting of Stockholders in person.
-Whether or not you plan to attend the Meeting, you are requested to please complete, date, sign and promptly return the accompanying proxy card in the enclosed postage-paid envelope or to vote via the Internet, so that you may be represented at the Meeting.
+You are cordially invited to attend the Company's Annual Meeting of Stockholders in person.
+Whether or not you plan to attend the Meeting, you are requested to please complete, date, sign and promptly return the accompanying proxy card in the enclosed postagepaid envelope or to vote via the Internet, so that you may be represented at the Meeting.